allymhong/allymhong.github.io/_posts/2022-10-12-fritter-approaches-updated.md

 **Two Extremes: Risking Safety?
 Or Overly Censored Media?** To improve upon Twitter’s lack of moderation of sensitive content, I tried to strike the right balance between ultimate censorship and freedom of speech.
 But what options will fit best?
 And what about addressing concerns from social media users like one of my interviewees, [Chiara](/../blog/2022/09/19/twitter-to-fritter.html#interview-chiara){:target="_blank"}, of protecting the youth from sensitive and vulgar content?
 By limiting underage users from seeing *any* self-flagged censored content, including language, I traded off Fritter’s youth’s freedom of speech and viewing of content, for robust user safety and trust in Fritter’s platform by adults who are wary of social media platforms.
 I hope to gain more feedback to achieve an even better balance, but Fritter’s priorities are user safety and building trust amongst users, over freer expression.

 **Privatizing Upvotes/Downvotes.** An essential Twitter feature is the “Likes” concept, which automatically bookmarks and displays all Tweets that a user has liked, on their user profile.
 Not only that, users are able to see who reacted to their Tweets.
 Fritter is prioritizing user privacy and anonymity in voting for Freets, by disabling the “Likes” feature – and adopting a more Reddit-like approach to upvoting and downvoting Freets.
 We are trading off user-tied Likes to show support and agreement for the hope of more unbiased voting systems, untied to the User’s image.
-Bookmarks are also privatized for User viewing.
 This change in feature is to prevent pressuring users from reacting, privatize interests, and prevent hopping on trends of virtue signaling (which is disingenuous).